beanni/beanni/README.md

 | 1. | `npm update beanni` | Update Beanni to the latest version |
 | 2. | `npx beanni fetch` | Grab your data |
 | 3. | `npx beanni explore` | Launch the analysis UI |

+### Uninstall

+1. Delete the local working folder (the database contains bank account numbers and financial data)
+1. Remove secrets from your operating system's credential store
+    * Windows:
+        1. `Win` > `credential manager`
+        1. _Windows Credentials_
+        1. _Generic Credentials_
+        1. Look for anything that starts with `Beanni:`
+    * MacOS: Keychain

 ## Security, by design